 To the extent that resources might need to be secured from the market, the task group will develop the overall procurement approach, the contracting approach (ie who is/are the contracting party/parties) and include the appropriate incentives for quality and timeliness etc in the contract development.

 The task group will design the implementation programme and programme and project management.
 The task group will discharge the necessary programme management activities.
+Such design will need to pay careful attention to the customer service aspects of the project.
+Customers will need substantial guidance throughout all stages of the project, including pre-warning by letter etc. Customers with synchronous generation will need to be directed to the existing and changed risk profile of out-of-synch relcoses.

 Scope

 The task group will consider all appropriate network licensee and external resources that can be procured to support the work.